 BBA – Texas Wesleyan University

 MS – Indiana University

 BS – Morehead State University

-The Global MSF program follows a rolling admissions (first-come, first-served) process and participant applications are evaluated as soon as they are received.
+The Global MS in Finance program follows a rolling admissions (first-come, first-served) process and participant applications are evaluated as soon as they are received.

-The first step is to fill out the online application and attach all required materials as outlined in the requirements below.
+The first step is to fill out the online application and attach all required materials as outlined in the requirements above.